WPDevelopers/embedpress/src/readme.txt

 = 1.7.1 =
 Release Date: 2017-04-06

-* Removed the account menu
+* Removed the account submenu
+* Removed the Freemius tab
 * Fixed the menu color

 = 1.7.0 =